Are you looking to start your school year off with effective parent communication like I always am?

 There are so Many Benefits to Having Effective Parent/Teacher Communication

 Parents are trusting teachers to take care of their children while they are at school.
-They must be aware of what is happening when their children are at school by instilling a sense of community, respect, and trust through consistent communication.
+They must be aware of what happens when their children are at school by instilling a sense of community, respect, and trust through consistent communication.

 When teachers open the line of communication with parents and families, it lets them know they are an essential part of their child’s education experience and helps prevent potential problems.